History of Lisson Grove: The Regency Era (1811–1820): William Blake, the Shoreham Ancients and The Brazen Head public house

 It was during the early 1800s that painters from the Royal Academy, including a coterie of various student artists calling themselves the Shoreham Ancients inspired and congregating around William Blake, began to settle in and around Lisson Grove.
 In 1812, John Linnell, who was to become a major patron of Blake's work, visited his friend Charles Heathcote Tatham, an architect who had built himself a majestic house in the open fields of the area of Lisson Grove between Park Road and Lisson Grove (the road) to paint the view of the surrounding fields of his garden.
 No. 34 Alpha Cottages is memorialised in the name of a block of flats on Ashmill Street, opposite Ranston (formerly Charles) Street and Cosway Street.

 One such friend and colleague of Blake was Richard Cosway whose studio on Stafford Street was renamed as Cosway Street.
 "Cosway was not only a famous and fashionable painter; he was also a mesmerist and magician who practised arcana related to alchemical and cabbalistic teaching.
 There are reports of erotic ceremonies, the imbibing of drugs or 'elixirs', and ritual nudity.
 Blake was no stranger to the symbols or beliefs of a man such as Cosway – the manuscript of the poem he was writing contains many drawings of bizarre sexual imagery, including women sporting giant phalli and children engaged in erotic practices with adults."

 In 1829 the Catholic church of Our Lady was built.
 Designed by J.J.
 Scoles in the new Gothic style, it was one of the first Catholic churches following the Catholic Emancipation Act.
 Nearby on Harewood Avenue the Convent of the Sisters of Mercy was also established as part of the Catholic Mission in St. John's Wood, serving the large Irish community attracted by the railway, canal and construction work.
 The same year George Shillibeer operated the first London omnibus from the Yorkshire Stingo taking passengers to Bank.

-Lisson Grove hosted the first of London's Victorian Turkish baths—which were to become a fashionable trend towards the latter half of the 19th century—when Roger Evans established one in 1860 at his house on Bell Street.